Dan-Zuo/Dan-Zuo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dan zuo is a teacher of finance in China.
+Her research interests include Fin-tech, computer science and Behavior & Decision Making.
+She leads the research group in college, which develops Financial big data processing, financial instrument operating and maintainning.
 {style="text-align: justify;"}